-- Navigate to the Test Writing page from the left nav bar – this is where the TWE lives.
+- Navigate to the Test Builder page from the left nav bar – this is where the Test Designer lives.

 - Fill out the test outline form.
 This should include a descriptive title – something that can identify the test in one sentence – the URL to the testing environment, and a brief but descriptive test outline for each test.
 The outline can be as simple as a step-by-step instruction for the functionality, or it can be very descriptive.
 We’ve included several examples below.
 Add new tests to this suite and fill out the above details for each of them.

-This is an early version of the Test Writing Engine and we are leveraging the top testers in our tester community to review, write and run your tests for you.
-This is how the test writing engine works:
+We are leveraging the top testers in our tester community to review, write and run your tests for you.
+This is how the test designer works:

 - Submission.
 Users fill out the form provided in the UI and submit the test writing engine run.
 We recommend submitting 10-20 tests.

 - Input review.
 Rainforest immediately assigns a reviewer to review, clean up and confirm that the inputs are high quality enough.
 If the inputs are not high quality, they will be rejected and sent back to the customer.
 (24 hours)

 - Test writing and running.
 The reviewer will assign as many testers as are needed to complete the run (up to four).
 Each tester will spend 4 hours writing and optimizing the test – this means the tester will run tests and get them to a passing state.
 (48 hours)

 - Output review.
 Reviewers will then review the output and make any final adjustments.
 (24 hours)

 - Receive tests.
 Once the reviewer is done, the tests are received by the client in their RF account.